kimchhorng/watchman/README.md

 When Watchman sends a [webhook](https://en.wikipedia.org/wiki/Webhook) to your application, the body will contain a JSON representation of the [Company](https://godoc.org/github.com/moov-io/watchman/client#OfacCompany) or [Customer](https://godoc.org/github.com/moov-io/watchman/client#OfacCustomer) model as the body to a POST request.
 You can see an [example in Go](examples/webhook/webhook.go).

 An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
-Clients should verify this token to ensure authenticated communicated.
+Clients should verify this token to ensure authenticated communication.

-Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable.
+Webhook notifications are run after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable.

+##### Downloads

+Moov Watchman supports sending a webhook when the underlying data is refreshed.
+The body will be the count of entities indexed for each list.
+The body will be in JSON format and the same schema as the manual data refresh endpoint.

 ##### Watching a specific customer or company by ID